Guinevere Jones: Season 1

-Season 1 Aired in May, June, and July 2002.

 Season 2

-Season 2 aired in September, October, November, and December 2002.

 Magic

 Based on the discussions in the series, people whose souls have been around for many lifetimes have magical ability.
 There appears to be a direct relationship between the age of the soul and a character's magic.
 Gwen, who has had many lifetimes, has powerful magic.
 Her Mom has some magic but not as much as Gwen.
 This is specifically discussed in the second episode.

 It is specifically mentioned in the fifth episode (Weird Sisters) that objects do not have any magical ability.
 They just assist the bearer.
 This does not mean that objects cannot have spells cast on them.
 For example, the stone from Warwe and Mineer has magic on it.

 The glade where Gwen talks to Merlin is near two Ley lines.
 This allows Gwen to focus her magic better.

 Magical artifacts

 There are several magical items.
 The most important is a large fluorescent blue gemstone called Merlin's Stone.
 It is so powerful that it could allow the bearer to become immortal and break away from the endless cycle of death and rebirth.
 That is the reason Morgana seeks it.

 Formed from a tiny piece of the stone is Gwen's pendant.
 Assists her in using magic.
-She has used for some of these purposes: erasing memories, influencing the actions of other people, and moving objects through telekinesis, as well as other purposes.
-The pendant lights up when near Merlin's stone.
+She has used it for some of these purposes: erasing memories, influencing the actions of other people, and moving objects through telekinesis, as well as other purposes.
+The pendant lights up when it's near Merlin's stone.

 In the first episode, Gwen receives a book from an unknown person.
-In the third episode the book gets destroyed because evil magic is in it.
+In the third episode, the book gets destroyed because evil magic is in it.

 Eventually, in Rebellion, it is revealed that Merlin's Stone is actually relatively unimportant; Gwen's Pendant is actually more powerful.